rahulj51/miles2code.github.io/_posts/2021-03-21-thoughtleaders.markdown

 An example of such overly used expression is '**Thought Leader**'.
 Stripped off of its overly abused context, it's a beautiful word - inspirational; aspirational even.

-A Thought Leader is an expert or authority figure in a given domain; someone who influences the evolution of their domain and often plays a leadership role in their area of expertise.
+A Thought Leader is an expert or authority figure in a given domain; someone who influences the evolution of their domain.
 Thought Leaders have deep knowledge in their area and offer insights, vision and new ideas for exploration.

 I think true experts are also curious, humble and inquisitive.
 They have deep empathy and an ability to listen and assimilate varied views and opinions.
 The best experts "steal" and crowd-source ideas and vision statements.
 They are also willing to admit when they are wrong.